-Energy.
-It is necessary for us to feel comfortable and do the things we are already used to doing on a daily basis.
-But , what temperature water do you wash your hair with?
-Studies have shown that human activity and energy consumption result in a large number of traces of carbon dioxide being emitted, which has a huge impact on the planet’s temperature.
+Energy: It is necessary for us to feel comfortable and do the things we are already used to daily.
+However, some things must change for a difference to become evident, no matter how small.
+For example, at which temperature do you tend to wash your hair?
+Studies have shown that human activity and energy consumption result in a mass of traces of carbon dioxide emitted.
+Having has a massive impact on the temperature of the planet.
 The earth is warming so terribly fast that it is already worrying globally.
-But one thing is clear, no one person will be able to stop this process unless everyone decides to change their habits.
-The average consumer of beauty products can make an impactL research has found that as many as 94 percent.
-The traces of carbon dioxide left by a cosmetic product such as shampoo do not arise during its manufacture but during its use.
+But one thing is clear, one person alone will not be able to stop this process unless everyone decides to change their habits.
+The average consumer of beauty products can make impact research has found that as many as 94 per cent.
+The traces of carbon dioxide left by a cosmetic product such as shampoo do not arise during its manufacture but its use.
 For reflection: if everyone were to reduce their water temperature by washing their hair at least slightly, it would significantly reduce energy consumption and the negative impact of the shampoo on the environment.
 But do many of these things come to mind?

-Together through awareness we can protect nature.
+Together through awareness, we can protect nature.

 Other silimar posts